WaimaGroup/.github/profile/README.md

 ## What we build

-Waima Group operates across several complementary disciplines: AI agent frameworks, API lifecycle and governance, cloud and DevOps consulting, IoT platforms, cybersecurity, and data services.
+Waima  operates across several complementary disciplines: AI agent frameworks, API lifecycle and governance, cloud and DevOps consulting, IoT platforms, cybersecurity, and data services.
 The repositories in this organization reflect active products and internal tools built by our teams.

 ---